mrismanaziz/Reforestation/README.md

-## Why was ten scared of seven?
-Because seven ate nine.
+## What’s the advantage of living in Switzerland?
+Well, the flag is a big plus.